dariotrinchero/dariotrinchero.github.io/_extras/2-beamer.md

 ## Main features

-Aside from not looking like trash, here are some bonus nice things [my theme](https://github.com/dariotrinchero/beamer) does:
+Aside from looking a bit cleaner and more modern, here are some bonus nice things [my theme](https://github.com/dariotrinchero/beamer) does:

 - define a color palette,
 - define some custom commands for emphasizing & coloring text,
 - automatically insert full-screen section title slides (with optional graphic), and
-- render a segmented wheel to indicate progress through slides
+- render a segmented wheel to indicate progress through slides.

 ## Screenshots